 The Environmental Management Plan sets out strict rules to ensure the environment is protected.
 These rules set out when, where and how dredging is to occur.
 The Plan also consolidates obligations established under Victorian and Commonwealth approvals.

-The Port Management (Local Ports) Regulations 2015 set out regulations regarding the refuelling of vessels within port waters.
+The Port Management (Local Ports) Regulations 2015 set out regulations regarding the refueling of vessels within port waters.
 Gippsland Ports specifically prohibits the refuelling of vessels at wharves and jetties under its control.
 There are a number of authorised refuelling facilities within Gippsland Ports’ waterways which can be found on our Waterways Online (Web Map).

 The pristine nature of waterways under Gippsland Ports’ authority, are such that the introduction or encouragement of any marine pests are of great concern.
 An example of such a pest is the Northern Pacific Sea Star which has been identified in a number of our waterways in recent years.
-For further information on marine pests and methods to avoid their introduction please follow this link to the Department of Environment, Land, Water and Planning website.
+For further information on marine pests and methods to avoid their introduction please follow this link to the Department of Energy, Environment and Climate Action.

 Sewage and Waste Disposal

 The discharge of sewage and waste in to the waterway is an offence under Victorian law.
 Gippsland Ports and other agencies provide waste and sewage disposal facilities throughout the waterways of Gippsland under our management.
 For details on the locations of these facilities please see our Waterways Online (Web Map).

 Gippsland Ports maintains marine pollution response capability for the area between the southern tip of Wilson’s Promontory to the NSW/VIC border.
 Equipment caches are stored at Port Welshpool, Paynesville and Lakes Entrance; and a crew of operational staff trained in incident control and pollution response is available around the clock.
 Gippsland Ports’ also have staff on the Victorian Marine Pollution Response team who are trained to assist in marine pollution events state wide.
 If you witness a marine pollution event please call (03) 5150 0500 during business hours, or alternatively report the incident here.